CaseTatro/CaseTatro.github.io/_pages/about.md

   - /about.html
 ---

-I am mainly interested in the fields of labor economics, education economics, and applied econometrics.
-My current research focuses on teacher value-added and the impacts of state-level partisanship on education.
-I have a strong passion for teaching.
-My teaching interests and qualifications include microeconomic theory, environmental and natural resource economics, and intermediate macroeconomic theory.
+I am a fifth-year Ph.D. student on the job market.

+ I am an applied microeconomist.
+I primarily work in the economics of education, but I also work on topics in experimental, labor, health, and enviromental economics.
+My teaching interests include intermediate microeconomics, labor economics, the economics of education, and environmental and natural resource economics.

 Fields
 ------
+* Economics of Education
+* Applied Microeconomics
 * Labor Economics
-* Economics of Education
+* Environmental Economics
-* Applied Econometrics
+* Experimental Economics